Electronic-Mango/rss-reader-telegram-bot-docker-compose/README.md

 When Docker Compose is run with `--build` flag a new Docker image will be built, using Dockerfile in this submodule, so it is important the submodule is up to date.

+Both this and the bot source code repositories on GitHub uses workflows to ensure, that source code here is always up to date.

 ## Run the bot